 James Nuttall, Ben Sherman

 While the likes of instruction manuals, white papers, and journal articles don’t leave much room for adjectives, quotes or metaphors, creativity can often be fostered in the approach rather than in the actual practice.

 Technical writers need to be creative in their way of thinking; what are the most digestible and effective way of presenting the information they are given?
 How will it be most accessible to all levels of readers?

 This process takes a great deal of experimentation, which requires a creative thinker to be able to put together documents that can be interpreted and understood by all ranges of experience levels.

 In turn, it often means that documents need to be drafted and re-drafted until the technical writer is satisfied that the documents are accessible for all levels.
-This can often stretch your creativity further than trying to write the great American novel ever could.
+This can often stretch your creativity further than trying to write the greatest American novel ever could.

 Paul Francis, The BHW Group

 It is completely possible to include creativity in technical writing.
 In fact, we believe creativity is paramount to constructing a great article.

 Technical writing can often be dense and difficult for readers to get through if you only present them with technical content.